vinc/purplehaze/README.md

 Installation
 ------------

 See INSTALL for installation instructions.
+For the moment there is no stable version yet.

 Usage